DmitriiNikonorov/helm-dev-ext/README.md

 Then open VSCode, press Ctrl+Shift+X, then press `...` "View and More Actions...", then press "Install from VSIX..." and choose downloaded extension.
 That's it!

 ## Usage
-Create helm chart, go to templates/something.yaml, type some helm construction, say "define", press tab and you'll see the snippet expanded.
+Create helm chart, go to templates/something.yaml, type some helm construction, say "include", press tab and you'll see the snippet expanded.
-Helm Intellisense helps you to get values from values.yaml file, like `.Values.foo`
+Helm Intellisense extension which is bundled with this extension helps you to get values from values.yaml file, like `.Values.foo`

 ## Contributing